crispinprojects/xfce4-wayland/README.md

 Various websites report that some Sway utilities can be used with a Xfce Wayland session.
 For example the Sway background utility called swaybg can be used to display a wallpaper.

-Running the following command in a terminal uses swaybg to display the default Xfce wallpaper background.
+Run the following command in a terminal which uses swaybg to display the default Xfce wallpaper background.

 ```
 swaybg -i /usr/share/desktop-base/active-theme/wallpaper/contents/images/1920x1080.svg